Evolution of networks with multiple junctions: The behavior of the flow at a singular time

-Instead, a situation that really needs a ``decision'' about whether and how the flow should continue after the singularity, is depicted in the following figures.
+Instead, a situation that really needs a ``decision'' about whether and how the flow should continue after the singularity is depicted in the following figures.

-One can decide that the flow stops at $t=T$ or that the curves become extremal curves of a new network that must have, for every $t>T$, a fixed end in the end--point $P^r$ (this would require some analogues of the small time existence Theorems~\ref{2smoothexist0} and~\ref{smoothexist} for this class of non--regular networks, which are actually possible to be worked out).
-Anyway, the subsequent analysis becomes more troublesome because of such concurrency at the same end--point, indeed, it should be allowed that, at some time $t>T$, a new curve and a new $3$--point ``emerges'' from such end--point (it would be needed a ``boundary'' extension of Theorem~\ref{evolnonreg} in the next section).
+One can decide that the flow stops at $t=T$ or that the curves become extremal curves of a new network that must have, for every $t>T$, a fixed end in the end--point $P^r$ (this would require some analogs of the short--time existence Theorem~\ref{c2shorttime} for this class of non--regular networks, which are actually possible to be worked out).
+Anyway, the subsequent analysis becomes more troublesome because of such concurrency at the same end--point, indeed, it should be allowed that, at some time $t>T$, a new curve and a new $3$--point possibly ``emerges'' from such end--point (it would be needed a ``boundary'' extension of Theorem~\ref{evolnonreg} in the next section).

-Another situation that also needs a decision, but in this case easier, is described in the following figures.
+Another situation that also needs a decision, which in this case is easier, is described in the following figures.

 If the limit network $\SS_T$ contains a curve (or curves) which ends in a 1--point, it is actually natural to impose that such curve vanishes for every future time, so considering only the evolution of the network of the rest of the network $\SS_T$ according to the above discussion (cutting away such a curve will produce a 2--point or the empty set, in the figures above, for instance).